 In December 2000 Alan Stoner took over the maintenance, and subsequently the role of webmaster.
 Since then, with contributions from various members of the group, the content has been expanded and in August 2004 the site was winner of the Family History Societies Web Award for the member society with the best website, an achievement that was repeated in 2007.

 In October 2012 Dave Wicks took over the role of webmaster and continued the ever-increasing maintenance task.
 By 2017 it was obvious that the website was no longer 'gold standard' and the rebuild was started to what you see today.
+There were a couple of false starts but our new website went live in March 2021.

 We are a registered Charity